dennys27/ZOMATO_CLONE/README.md

+# Z-FASHIONS

+A clone website of zomato built with help of react.js and firebase
-# zomato-clone
+# Features

-Features,
+User
+1.carousel
+2.product listing
-1.Designed similar to zomato
+3.similer to zomato

-Technologies used –
+# Technologies used
+React.js
-React js | Firebase
+Firebase

-## API Reference
+git